SaraGMatos/nc-news/README.md

 5. Now you should be ready to run it locally using [Vite]("https://vitejs.dev/guide/why.html) as a dev server.
 Please paste the following: `npm run dev` and click on the `http://localhost:5173/` that will appear on your terminal!

+6. There is a mock login page.
+Please be aware that you will need to be logged in as _grumpy19_.
+The password is, as it irremediably needs to be at this state, _test_.

 ## Contributions

 This project is open to contributions.
 Feel free to submit a pull request if you would like to make a suggestion or raise an issue or problem with the code.